 Designate a "Compaction Foreman".
 This person shall control compaction procedures, review nuclear gauge results as they are obtained, adjust compaction procedures as needed to optimize compaction and report any changes in the compaction process and results of nuclear gauge testing to the Engineer.
 The compaction foreman may also be the nuclear gauge operator.
 The nuclear gauge operator shall continuously monitor compaction procedures.
-As a minimum, take 10 random nuclear gauge density determinations per day and report results to the Engineer.
-Throughout the day, nuclear gauge results shall be available for review by the Engineer.
+As a minimum, take 10 random nuclear gauge results shall be available for review by the Engineer.
 The compaction foreman shall document at a minimum of once every 2 hours that the approved rolling sequence is being followed.
 Documentation includes roller passes, the mat temperature at each pass, amplitude setting of rollers and roller speed.
 Provide the documentation to the Engineer.

-Determine and periodically update an approved rolling procedure and periodically, as outlined in this section.
+Determine and periodically update an approved rolling procedure, as outlined in this section.
 As a minimum, evaluate the initial rolling procedure using 3 rollers.
 If the hot mix plant is operating at over 275 tons per hour, use a minimum of 4 rollers in the initial evaluation.
 Operate vibratory rollers according to SECTION 151.
 Evaluate HMA paver screed operation with the nuclear gauge at various vibration settings.
 For screed evaluation, take the nuclear gauge readings directly behind the screed and before rolling.
-The Compaction Foreman and Engineer e.(6) Density Requirements
+The Compaction Foreman and Engineer will evaluate the densities a) Specified Mix Thickness $\geq 1\frac{1}{2}$ "

-- a) Specified Mix Thickness ≥ 11/2" - -Lots 1 and 2 - Density controlled by an approved rolling procedure - Minimum of 10 random nuclear density gauge determinations - The contractor may accept pay adjustments for Lots 1 and 2, or Lot 2 prior to beginning production will evaluate the densities obtained with the various roller combinations and screed settings to determine the initial approved rolling procedure.
+- Lots 1 and 2 - · Density controlled by an approved rolling procedure - · Minimum of 10 random nuclear density gauge determinations - The contractor may accept pay adjustments for Lots 1 and 2, or Lot 2 prior to beginning production obtained with the various roller combinations and screed settings to determine the initial approved rolling procedure.

-- a) Specified Mix Thickness ≥ 11⁄2"
+- a) Specified Mix Thickness ≥ 11/2"

 - Lots 3 and Greater

-- Densities are subjected to pay adjustments
+- · Densities are subjected to pay adjustments

-- Densities are typically compared to Gmm values obtained the same day as the paving.
+- Densities are typically compared to ${\rm G}{\rm mm}$ values obtained the same day as the paving.

-- Number of Sublots based on Table 602-10
+- · Number of Sublots based on Table 602-10

-- b) Specified Mix Thickness < 11/2" - Density controlled by an approved rolling procedure - Minimum of 10 random nuclear density gauge determinations - No density pay adjustment
+- b) Specified Mix Thickness < 11/2" - · Density controlled by an approved rolling procedure - Minimum of 10 random nuclear density gauge determinations - · No density pay adjustment